unclecheese/silverstripe-dropzone/README.md

 The Dropzone module provides `FileAttachmentField`, a robust HTML5 uploading interfaces for SilverStripe, allowing forms to save file uploads to `DataObject` instances.

 ## Features
+* Upload on the frontend, or in the CMS, with one consistent interface
 * Drag-and-drop uploading
 * Automatic client-side thumbnailing
 * Grid view / List view